Shangela: ‘LGBTQ people should be the most accepting community of them all’

 Speaking of the jury, why do you think only Thorgy chose you?

 Well, I can only speak of what it means to me.
 It gives me great hope about where we’re going and the direction towards the understanding and inclusion of our community.
 In addition to that, I think it’s really inspirational to me that someone like RuPaul, who I’ve looked up to for so many years, can achieve something that the Hollywood greats can achieve.
-Honey, I live in Hollywood and I can’t wait to go and take my picture next to her star.
-Hopefully one day, I’ll have one of my own!
+Hopefully, one day, I’ll have one of my own!

 I think it’s important to be your authentic true self and live your life.
 If you can’t be and embrace all the parts that you are, can you really share that with other people and allow yourself to love and be loved?
 Honestly, however people want to identify, however they don’t want to identify, I think we should just all be open.
 We should accept and allow everyone to live their most true selves so, we can, you know, just be well in life.
 As a gay community, we’re considered to be on the outside.
 We’re looked at differently and still must fight for our rights.
 As the outsiders, I don’t think we should be dividing one another.
 We should be the most accepting community of them all.

-That’s what shocked many fans.
-We are all part of the same LGBTQ+ spectrum.
+That’s what shocked many fans about some of the comments made by RuPaul.
+We are all part of the same LGBTQ spectrum.
 So it can hurt when someone from within that makes comments about others in the community.

 Here’s the deal about RuPaul.
 I can only judge someone based on how they’ve lived their life.
 RuPaul has dedicated his entire life and career to equality and standing up for all of us on the outside.
 If you have someone like RuPaul who has worked tirelessly to create these opportunities, we should not jump to a conclusion that might be taken out of context.
 We should instead be looking at their career and what they have created for us.

 It’s such a dream come true – pinch me, this is the dream!
 I’ve always looked up to Lady Gaga.
-She’s had an outstanding career has been such an icon for our community.
+She’s had an outstanding career and has been such an icon for our community.
 To be able to work alongside her in a film project that she’s so passionate about, and for her to be so nice as well.
 I was like ‘oh my god this is definitely how I want to be in my life.’
-I play a bar owner, who is a drag queen, and Lady Gaga’s character works at my bar.
-You’ll get into it, you’ll see it – it’s super fun.
-The movie is going to be great and I can’t wait for everyone to see it.

 Are there any other reality shows you have your eyes on?
 Would you be interested in trying to match Courtney Act’s Celebrity Big Brother win?